 Select a bulk capacitor with a ripple current rating which will minimize the total number of input capacitors required to support the RMS current calculated.
 The voltage rating of the capacitors should also be at least 1.25x greater than the maximum input voltage.
-Figure 26 provides the same input RMS current information for single-phase designs.
+Figures 28 and 29 provide the same input RMS current information for two-phase and single-phase designs respectively.
 Use the same approach for selecting the bulk capacitor type and number.